 In contrast, SA-hypermethylation seems to be associated with differential gene expression of both up- and down-regulated genes.
 These functional changes are reflected by highly specific enrichment of up-regulated genes in categories of cellular organization and development, whereas down-regulated genes are involved in cell division.
 Association of DMRs with differential gene expression, even though not necessarily negatively correlated, implies that the SA-hypermethylation may be relevant for these gene expression changes.
 In fact, several TFs predicted to bind to DMRs and differentially expressed genes upon senescence have been implicated in replicative senescence before: ERG1, also known as zinc finger protein 225, has been shown to play a central role for aging [48,49] and replicative senescence [50].
 It has been suggested that deletion of EGR1 leads to a striking phenotype with complete bypass of senescence and apparent immortalization [50].
 ETS1, which belongs to the ETS family of downstream targets of the RAS-RAF-MEK signaling pathway, activates the p16INK4a promoter thereby affecting senescence [51].
 N-MYC is a proto-oncogene protein that is known to be involved in regulation of developmental timing in Caenorhabditis elegans [52].
 Concretely, its binding motif is similar to binding motifs for C-MYC which has also been shown to antagonize senescence and to support reprogramming into the pluripotent state.
 Also, EGR1, MYCN and ARNT all have a CpG sequence in their core binding motif.
 It is conceivable that binding of these TFs is relevant for regulation of DMR, potentially by interaction with DNA methyltransferases.
 However, this is not yet conclusive as hyper- and hypomethylated SA-DNAm changes reveal overlapping enrichment of similar TF-binding motifs.
 Alternatively, SA-DNAm changes play a role to modulate binding of relevant TFs, particularly in hypermethylated regions that coincide with differentially expressed genes.

-Conclusion
+Conclusions

 In this study, we provide further evidence that epigenetic changes during long-term culture reflect changes in nuclear organization.
 It remains unclear whether SA-DNAm alterations are due to epigenetic drift or to a tightly regulated process with the possibility that both mechanisms are involved in this process.
 The finding that SA-hypomethylation is enriched in LADs and H3K9me3 marks without association to specific gene expression changes is compatible with passive and stochastic changes in DNAm level.
 In contrast, specific SA-hypermethylation is reflected in differential gene expression.
 Furthermore, the association of SA-DNAm changes with TF-binding sites indicates a functionally relevant and controlled process.
 Notably, both SA-hypermethylation and SA-hypomethylation are reversed when reprogrammed into iPSCs, which may reflect rejuvenation also on the epigenetic level [19].
 In this regard, senescence-associated epigenetic modifications seem to be controlled at specific sites in the genome - either actively or passively - and entail the functional changes in the course of replicative senescence.